 At its Ordinary Meeting on 25 March 2020, Council resolved to adopt a new Local Laws, the 'Community Local Law 2020'.
 This law is now in effect and can be viewed by clicking on the link below.

 In Murrindindi Shire, a permit is required for

 - burning off

 - shipping containers

-There are three local law permit application forms that can be downloaded by clicking the links below:
+There are four local law permit application forms that can be downloaded by clicking the links below:

 Review of a penalty infringement notice or official warning